jeremyj563/proxy-switcher/README.md

 # Proxy-Switcher.sh

-Proxy-Switcher is a simple script to activate or deactivate any HTTP proxy on Linux Mint or Ubuntu.
-Proxy-Switcher also applies the proxy settings to npm, yarn and git tools if they are intalled.
+Proxy-Switcher is a simple `bash` script to activate or deactivate any HTTP/S proxy configuration.
-This is usefull when going through a lot of networks !

-## Installation

-1. Clone the repository (or download/unzip) into a directory.

 ## Usage